-I spoke at INBOUND just last week, and I asked a very large audience “how many of your companies have sales teams?”
+A couple years ago when I spoke at INBOUND, I asked a very large audience, “How many of your companies have sales teams?”
 Almost everyone in the audience put up their hand.
 Then I said, “How many of you have members of your sales team here at this event?”
 A few hundred hands went down.
 Only two or three people in the room had salespeople with them.

 At these major events and conferences that are talking about the future of marketing, approximately 90% of attendees are marketers.
 Roughly 5% are from leadership.
 Maybe 2% are from sales.

 And let’s be honest — these conferences aren’t just about the future of marketing, they’re about the future of business.
 But only one component of most companies is in attendance, and that’s a major problem.

 When you think about it, marketers who are there are the ones who need it the least.
 They already know that the customer experience has changed.
 Leadership and sales are the ones who really need these lessons.